Lamuel27/TriviaGame/README.md

-# TriviaGame
-JavaScript Assignment 2

-Overview
-In this assignment,
 # Jurassic Park Trivia

 I created a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
 I made sure to layout this app with valid HTML and stylish CSS.